 This is a lovely property with the most spectacular views of the city of San Francisco and the Golden Gate Bridge.

-There is also a small tea bar at Cavallo Point where one can relax with a pot of hot tea sweetened with golden honey if you like.
+There is also a small tea bar where one can relax with a pot of hot tea sweetened with golden honey if you like.

 Fort Mason at the Golden Gate:

 Across the Golden Gate Bridge back on the San Francisco side is Fort Mason.